mttwchtr/Backend-Development-Notes/README.md

 ## Programming > Terms

+**SDK**
+Software Development Kit
+> An SDK seems to be a complete set of APIs that allow you to perform most any action you would need to for creating applications.
+In addition an SDK may include other tools for developing for the platform/item that it is for.
+An API on the other hand is just a series of related methods that may be good for a specific purpose.
+As an example, the JDK (Java Development Kit) contains the API as well as the compilers, runtimes, and other miscellaneous tools.
+The Java API is simply all the libraries that make up the core language that you can work with out of the box. - https://softwareengineering.stackexchange.com/questions/101873/whats-the-difference-between-an-api-and-an-sdk

 **CRM**
 > is a technology for managing all your company’s relationships and interactions with customers and potential customers.
 The goal is simple: Improve business relationships.
 A CRM system helps companies stay connected to customers, streamline processes, and improve profitability.
 When people talk about CRM, they are usually referring to a CRM system, a tool that helps with contact management, sales management, productivity, and more.
 A CRM solution helps you focus on your organization’s relationships with individual people — including customers, service users, colleagues, or suppliers — throughout your lifecycle with them, including finding new customers, winning their business, and providing support and additional services throughout the relationship. - https://www.salesforce.com/crm/what-is-crm/